crewstyle/Bottle-o-Messages/README.md

 ## 2) Install

-If you use [Bower.io](http://bower.io), you can download *Bottle o' Messages* and use it with:
+If you want to install the package in your project and you use [Bower.io](http://bower.io), you can download *Bottle o' Messages* and use it with:

 ````
 bower install --save bottle-o-messages
 ````

-## 3) How to use it

-It's pretty simple to use the *Bottle o' Messages* application.
-It's a two-steps install.
-In your HTML:
+If you want to install the package as a new project, just `git clone` this repository and follow the instructions:

 ````
 npm install -g grunt
-npm install -g bower
 npm install
+npm install bower
+bower install
 ````

+## 3) How to use it

+It's pretty simple to use the *Bottle o' Messages* application.
 Create assets:
 ````
 grunt